About 350 Bay Area Action

 To preserve our planet, scientists tell us we must reduce the amount of CO2 in the atmosphere from its current level of over 400 parts per million to below 350 ppm.
 But 350 is more than a number—it’s a symbol of where we need to head as a planet.

-Learn more about the climate crisis at 350 FAQs
+Learn more about the climate crisis at our FAQ page.

 350.org is building a global grassroots movement to solve the climate crisis via online campaigns, grassroots organizing, and leading mass public actions from the bottom up by thousands of volunteer organizers in over 188 countries.
 350 means climate safety.